 The purpose of this Cold Weather Operating Plan is to provide an effective winter weather readiness program in response to regulatory requirements established at both the Federal and State level, established due to recent extreme weather events.
 The focus and primary driver behind these new regulations is on maintaining individual unit reliability and preventing future extreme weather-related events from detrimentally impacting the power grid.
-This document addresses requirements as outlined in the Public Utility Commission of Texas (PUCT) Phase II Weather Preparedness Standards (§25.55 Section C).
+This document addresses requirements as outlined in the North American Electric Reliability Corporation (NERC) EOP-012 standard (R1-R7) and the Public Utility Commission of Texas (PUCT) Phase II Weather Preparedness Standards (§25.55 Section C).
 This plan will be reviewed on an annual basis to address any regulatory updates or new requirements and to evaluate the effectiveness of cold weather preparation procedures to incorporate any lessons learned.